 Get some altitude and have an alpine experience on Hurricane Ridge.
 A popular family hike is the 3-mile roundtrip Hurricane Hill.
 On clear days you will have extraordinary mountain and ocean views, including the Cascades and Vancouver Island.
-You may even catch sight of mountain goats near the top.
+You might even see deer and birds along the way.

 Bring along a windbreaker as the area tends to get windy.
 Check in at the Hurricane Ridge Visitor Center to grab a map before hitting the trail.
 To avoid crowds and get a parking spot, arrive early since this area is super popular.

 The Hurricane Hill Trail is undergoing construction to widen the trail through the summer of 2020.
 Check on trail conditions at www.nps.gov/olym/planyourvisit/hurricane-hill-trail-project.htm.

 Less than a mile round trip

 Walk under a dense canopy of big leaf maples and vine maples on the .8-mile loop called the Hall of Mosses.
 This short, .8-mile loop has educational signage along the trail, giving you insight into this beautiful rainforest.
 Large mammals like Roosevelt elk and smaller creatures like banana slugs live in this area, so you may be fortunate enough to catch sight of them on your hike.